Publications

 Book manuscript

-Property Rights for Some: Political Connections and Markets Beyond the Rule of Law
+Property Rights for Some: Political Connections and Markets Under Selective Rule of Law

 • Best paper award, Class and Inequality Section, APSA 2024

-Private-Sector Support for Programmatic Candidates: Evidence from Senegal (with Lucas Borba and Jessica Gottlieb).
+Private-Sector Support for Programmatic Candidates: Evidence from a Senegalese Election (with Lucas Borba and Jessica Gottlieb).
+[Ungated preprint]

-Political Connections, Patronage, and Consumer Attitudes: Evidence from Morocco (with Erin York).
+Political Connections, Patronage, and Consumer Attitudes: The Non-Electoral Consequences of Clientelism (with Erin York).
+[Ungated preprint]

 Research in progress